eBPFDevSecTools/opened/CONTRIBUTING.md

 Using `-s` with `git commit` will automtaically add the `Signed-off-by:` header.

+## Development Work

+To contribute changes, please create your fork and raise a PR from the fork to main repo.

 ## Submitting Patches

 Patches are accepted via GitHub pull requests.